Hypermobility Exercises to Avoid — and How to Move Safely with hEDS or HSD

 Noticing this and gently changing it can change the pattern.
 When we lock joints, the muscles can’t work to support the joint, so it is an important repatterning that can be really beneficial.

-Why: Many people with hypermobility either find it challenging to find a stable centre, or they overbrace and hold tension constantly.
+Many people with hypermobility either struggle to find a stable centre or overcorrect by holding tension constantly, and neither serves the body well.

-Pilates, in particular, is guilty of encouraging this so-called ‘core engagement’.
-Over-bracing the core can lead to greater pain around the hips, pelvis, and lower back.
-It can inhibit healthy breathing patterns and can fatigue the body.
+Over-bracing can lead to greater pain around the hips, pelvis, and lower back, inhibit healthy breathing patterns, and fatigue the body.

 Fix: We want to encourage the engagement of muscles in a natural way that responds to the load we are putting through the body.